Dubai’s car culture

 Explore the luxury car capital of Arabia

 Consider yourself a bona fide car aficionado?
 You’ve come to the right city

 Being in Dubai can sometimes feel like having a front-row seat at a luxury car parade.
 But there’s more to the city’s car culture than a passion for owning and driving the finest automobiles on the planet.

 Celebrating our city’s love for cars is a variety of automobile events and festivals.
 Foremost among them is the Dubai Motor Festival, held under the patronage of His Highness Sheikh Hamdan bin Mohammed Al Maktoum, Crown Prince of Dubai.
 The festival, one of the largest consumer events of its kind, is a petrol-heads magnet, with its grand parades, car park drift championships, car-themed light shows, and F1 car displays.

 While a trade event, the Dubai Motor Show, the largest automotive event in the region, with visitors numbering around 100,000, is also a diary imperative for car lovers, with top manufacturers showcasing their latest and greatest.
 There’s automobile-themed merchandise, events for women, and a separate arena for biking enthusiasts.
-This year, enjoy Boulevard of Dreams, a display of the latest supercars, and Motoring Memories, a mini museum of vintage cars and motoring memorabilia.

 The Emirates National Auto Museum, tucked away on a stretch of highway between Abu Dhabi and the Liwa desert, is a unique museum showcasing the private collection of His Highness Sheikh Hamad Bin Hamdan Al Nahyan, a member of the Abu Dhabi ruling family.
 It’s an easy drive from Dubai and is home to everything from souped-up super-trucks and military Jeeps, to rare classic cars and prototypes.